Do you want to examine the best Shopify websites because you’re in the process of building an epic eCommerce website?

 There’s also a special section below the hero banner dedicated to various authority logos, which are press mentions.

-Speaking of the banner, it features a title, text, a CTA button and a Trustpilot badge.
+The banner features a title, text, a CTA button and a Trustpilot badge.

 Note: Are you using a 3rd-party rating system?
 Showcase the overall score on your home page (if it’s high).